-The Terra Nova Quasar 55L Backpack is a new alpine style ultralight backpack from the UK built using cuben fiber (which Terra Nova has rebranded as “Ultra” fabric) with heavy duty Dyneema Grid/Cordura at high abrasion points and black silnylon for visual appeal.
-Complete with an optional top lid, dual ice axe loops, and dual c0mpression straps, this pack is designed for rugged hill walking, scrambling, and mountaineering with an emphasis on weight reduction for both day hikes and overnights.
+The Terra Nova Quasar 55L Backpack is a new alpine style ultralight backpack from the UK built using cuben fiber (which Terra Nova has rebranded as “Ultra” fabric) with heavy-duty Dyneema Grid/Cordura at high abrasion points and black silnylon for visual appeal.
+Complete with an optional top lid, dual ice axe loops, and dual compression straps, this pack is designed for rugged hill walking, scrambling, and mountaineering with an emphasis on weight reduction for both day hikes and overnights.

 It’s also worth highlighting that the main pack body on the Quasar 55 (and the smaller Quasar 45L and 30L) is sewn out of multiple fabrics.
 Cuben fiber backpack specialists Zpacks.com and Hyperlight Mountain Gear take a very different approach, making the main pack body entirely out of cuben fiber fabric, including the high abrasion areas at the bottom of their packs and under the side pockets.

 The Quasar 55L backpack has many optional components making it a quite versatile pack depending on conditions and your preferences.
 The minimum pack weight including main compartment, shoulder straps, and hip belt, side pockets, haul loop and climbing rope attachment strap, two tiers of external compression straps and mesh reservoir pocket is a meager 17 ounces.
 To this. one can add any of the following components, which are all included with the pack.

 - Optional plastic frame sheet with center stay: 8.5 ounces

 Compression is particularly important on the Quasar 55L, because the main compartment tends to bulge out when the pack is stuffed full of gear and food, and balancing your load takes some patience.